beabee-communityrm/beabee/README.md

 The backend and frontend share some code through the [beabee-common](https://github.com/beabee-communityrm/beabee-common) NPM package.

+#### 🖼️ Frontend

+You are currently browsing the repository that includes our legacy frontend application.
+This version is phased out and will be deprecated in due course.
+The revamped and currently active frontend, built with Vite and Vue, is accessible [here](https://github.com/beabee-communityrm/beabee-frontend).

 #### 📡 Webhooks

 Webhooks are handled by the `webhook_app` service.
 This is a separate service from the API to allow for scaling independently.